thompsoto/snake/README.md

 - Basic video game design (Main menu, difficulties, help section, high scores, control and game flow)
 - File I/O in Python (Saving/reading scores)

 and much more!
-This was and is one of my favorite programming projects to make.
+This was one of my favorite programming projects to work on.

 ## Main Menu
 <p align="center">